evkx/evkx.github.io/content/models/nissan/ariya/Ariya_SR/_index.md

 Nissan Ariya SR has a front-wheel drive system supported by one motor on the front axle.

-The standard suspension has steel springs with a fixed height, but an optional damping adjustment.
+The standard suspension has a fixed height and damping.
 The ground clearance with this suspension is 180 mm.

 ### Steering